-All MPH C-APEs are required to be at least 40 hours in length, but most experiences last longer and, on average, take two academic trimesters to complete.
-Some sites set a minimum time commitment and students will need to adhere to that if they accept that placement.
+All MPH C-APEs are required to be at least 40 hours in length, but most experiences last longer and, on average, take two academic semesters to complete.
+Some sites set a minimum time commitment or have projects that will extend beyond 40 hours and students will need to fulfill their commitments if they accept that placement.